 How to redesign a raw industrial space into a modern and light filled home….

 Okay, so not everyone has a loft in a trendy New York suburb.
 But I simply had to show you this fabulous loft apartment in New York.
 The apartment belongs to Anna Beeber, principal designer of Manhattan interiors firm Champalimaud.
 When it needed updating (don’t we all wish for that?), she, along with Drew Lang from Lang Architecture, turned what was once an 1890’s printing press into a magnificent and refined home.
 Hopefully, it will give you some ideas as to how to keep the charm of a place when the need for an update comes along.
+You’ll definitely want to think about a loft apartment when you decide to move place, and thankfully there’s a lot of Space Station unique property for sale if you manage to look in the right places.

 Openness, natural light, and fluidity